Engineering Physics

 Sample Courses

-ELEC 4704 - Nanoscale Technology & Devices
+ELEC 4704 - Nanoscale Technology and Devices

 Engineering at the nanoscale.
 Quantum confinement and the effect of scale.
 Analysis tools: microscopy, spectroscopy.
 Fabrication: thin films, nanoparticles, nanotubes, graphene, organics.
 Structures and properties: quantum wells, nanocrystals, nanostructuring.
 Applications and devices: electronics, optoelectronics, photonics.